 Thermal collectors should shed snow quite readily and self-clear fairly quickly when the sun returns.
 Mother Nature will take care of cleaning the panels in general and it is not worth the risk to climb onto your roof to do so.
 A day here and there is brief when considering your system is designed to last decades.

 What happens if it is cloudy for several consecutive days?
 Will I still have heat and hot water?

 With a solar thermal system, you’ll always have heat, you’ll always have hot water, you’ll always be comfortable – you’ll just pay less for that comfort.
 Our solar systems work in partnership with your existing furnace and water heater which will act as a back up on cloudy days.

 Can businesses benefit from a solar thermal system?

 Businesses that use large quantities of hot water can experience dramatic cost savings by going solar.
 Laundromats, apartment buildings, restaurants, factories and hotels are examples of some of our most satisfied customers.
 Many of these businesses use the majority of their hot water when the sun is shining and are ideal for solar.
-Exceptional state and federal incentives exist for commercial applications, including a 30% Illinois state rebate, a federal 30% tax credit, and an 85% tax write off for commercial installations.
+Exceptional state and federal incentives exist for commercial applications.
 Solar offers an opportunity to reduce the business risk associated with skyrocketing energy costs.
 Many businesses are benefiting from the positive publicity and media coverage that the solar systems generate, particularly as concern about global warming increases.

 What are the warranties and life cycle for the panels?